datadudes/wsdl2avro/README.md

 Features:

-- Provide a path to a WSDL document, or a File object, and get a `Map` with type names and Avro `Schema`s in return.
+- Provide a path to a WSDL document, or a File object, and get a `Map` with type names and Avro `Schema` objects in return.
 - Converts XML primitives to Avro primitives
 - Takes care of inheritance (which Avro doesn't support) by keeping track of base types and combining the fields of base types with those of inherited types.